ibm-ecosystem-engineering/envizi-workshop-2024/172-Custom-Emission-Factors/readme.md

 <img src="images/IN-Bank-MumbaiCo-gas-CF-Create-3.png">

-## 2.2 Create new custom factor using UI based on existing Factor  (To see only not to do)
+## 2.2 Create new custom factor using UI based on existing Factor  (to see only not to do)

 ### For Data type: Gasoline Stationary [gal]  Region : `London, United Kingdom`